-In this post, we will discuss how to add columns into the table in MySQL and how to delete existing columns from the table in MySQL database.
+Summary: In this tutorial, we will learn how to add columns to the table in MySQL and how to delete existing columns from the table in the MySQL database.

 Prerequisite: MySQL Table